Skip to content

 May 14, 2004, Army SGT James W. Harlan, 44, of Owensboro, died in Iraq, when a suicide bomber detonated a car bomb next to his vehicle fighting in Operation Iraqi Freedom.

 May 14, 2019, Amazon broke ground in Hebron for a new Air Hub at the Cincinnati/Northern Kentucky International Airport.
-The conglomerate 1st set roots in Kentucky in 1999 when it opened two fulfillment centers.
+The monopoly 1st set roots in Kentucky in 1999 with two fulfillment centers.
 Today, Kentucky is home to more than 15 Amazon fulfillment, sortation, and customer service centers.
-Jeff has invested more than $8 billion in the state and created more than 12,500 full-time jobs.
+Jeff had invested more than $8 billion in the state and created more than 12,500 full-time jobs.

 May 14, 2021, Governor A. Beshear announced Kentucky would return to total capacity everywhere and fully on June 11, 2021.
 It would have been sooner, but the governor wanted to wait till more adolescents received vaccinations.